 c.
 Returns and Mistakes.
 If an item you deposit is returned unpaid, or if we return any direct deposit or ACH credit transaction for any reason, or if we make a deposit available to you early and the funds are not settled as expected, we will debit your Spending Account for the amount previously added to your Spending Account.
 Similarly, if funds are deposited or transferred into your Spending Account by mistake or other error, we may deduct the amount of the deposit.
 These deductions may be made without prior notice to you.
 If your Spending Account has insufficient funds to debit, it may create a negative balance in your account, and we will have the right of set off and other rights as set forth in this Spending Account Agreement to collect the negative balance from you.
 You agree to pay us the amount of any returned item or negative balance and reimburse us for any other loss we incur.

 d.
 Funds Availability Policy.
 Our policy is to make funds from your electronic deposits available on the Business Day we receive the deposit or earlier as described in this Spending Account Agreement.
 But we reserve the right to delay the availability of deposits funded by ACH debit of an external bank account to allow us time to verify the external account and receive payment on collected funds.
+There may be circumstances when transactions are delayed due to system limitations, network timing, or other factors.
 Once the funds are available, you can withdraw them in cash, or we will use them to pay Card transactions and other transactions permitted on the Spending Account.
 We reserve the right to refuse any deposit.

 You may arrange to have funds transferred by ACH to your Spending Account by your employer, benefits provider, or other appropriate payer, by providing that entity our routing number and your Spending Account number.
 In case of transmission error, or transfer irregularity, your ability to withdraw funds may be delayed.
 If this occurs, then funds will generally be available within 5 Business Days after we receive the deposit.
 Note that after we make funds available to you, and you have spent, sent or withdrawn all or a portion of the funds, you are still responsible for any problems involving your deposit.